Opposition to pornography: Science-based views

 The impact of pornography can vary significantly among teenagers and across cultures, depending on specific constellations of personality traits.
 Research indicates that special attention may be required for highly frequent consumers of pornography, those who actively seek sexually violent content, and individuals with additional risk factors.
 Male adolescents at a more advanced pubertal stage, characterized as sensation seekers with weak or troubled family relations, tended to use pornography more frequently.
 This usage correlated with more permissive sexual attitudes and stronger gender-stereotypical sexual beliefs.
 Additionally, it appeared to be associated with engaging in sexual intercourse, having greater experience with casual sex behavior, and an increased likelihood of involvement in sexual aggression, both as perpetrators and victims.
 The authors of the review state that the impact of pornography upon the brains of teenagers is a suggestion (what scientific literature suggests) rather than a scientific fact.
 That is, the data are suggestive rather than conclusive.

 In a 2021 review of recent pornography research, K. Camille Hoagland & Joshua B. Grubbs posit that "Specifically, mere pornography use itself was most often not associated with sexual functioning in either direction, but self-reported problematic use of pornography was consistently associated with more sexual functioning problems."

 Some studies suggest that children and youths are more susceptible to the neurological effects of pornography consumption than adults, however this lacks direct empirical evidence.
 This can be attributed to considerable ethical problems with performing such research.
 Since those problems are a huge obstacle, it is likely that such research will not be allowed, thus possibly it could never be known.
 Rory Reid (UCLA) declared "Universities don't want their name on the front page of a newspaper for an unethical study exposing minors to porn."
 Repeated cross-sectional surveys did not detect any correlation between pornography use and mental problems of teenagers, since the curve is U-shaped, with both too low and too high consumption of pornography being problematic.

 While the World Health Organization's ICD-11 (2022) has recognized compulsive sexual behaviour disorder (CSBD) as an "impulsive control disorder", CSBD is not classified as an addiction; the American Psychiatric Association's DSM-5 (2013) and the DSM-5-TR (2022) do not classify compulsive pornography consumption as a mental disorder or a behavioral addiction.
 According to Emily F. Rothman, "The professional public health community is not behind the recent push to declare pornography a public health crisis."
 The ideas supporting the "crisis" have been described as pseudoscientific.

+According to Samuel L. Perry, "it also seems likely that those who wish to ban pornography see science and scientists as apologists for sexual deviance".